 14. Removable mechanical transmission devices including their guards.

 15. Guards for removable mechanical transmission devices.

 16. Vehicle servicing lifts.

-17. Devices for the lifting of persons or of persons and goods involving a hazard of falling from a vertical height of more than three metres.
+17. Devices for the lifting of persons or of persons and goods involving a hazard of falling from a vertical height of more than three meters.